-Michael L. Younger is a Vice President of Stroz Friedberg’s Digital Forensics practice, including the development of policies and procedures, running the firm’s in-house and external training programs, and overseeing the work of the firm’s forensic examiners.
+Michael L. Younger is a Managing Director of Stroz Friedberg’s Digital Forensics practice, including the development of policies and procedures, running the firm’s in-house and external training programs, and overseeing the work of the firm’s forensic examiners.
 He joined the firm after a 20-year career in the United States Air Force (USAF), retiring as a Special Agent with the Air Force Office of Special Investigations (AFOSI).

 Mr. Younger maintains an active caseload at Stroz Friedberg, focusing on digital forensics assignments in civil, criminal, and regulatory matters and on assignments involving responding to instances of computer crime and abuse.
 Among the recent cases Mr. Younger has handled are: a sophisticated network intrusion investigation involving the theft of sensitive data that was tracked back to a well-funded group in China; multiple digital forensics investigations in support of and in defense of allegations of thefts of trade secrets; a forensic reconstruction of the data on certain stolen hard drives to enable the victim of the theft to make the appropriate notifications; and providing testing and an expert opinion in support of a broad civil lawsuit against spyware manufacturers.
 Mr. Younger has also handled a number of large electronic discovery projects involving the preservation, analysis, and processing of data from laptops, desktops, servers, PDAs, and removable media.